 Debbie made landfall in the Whitsundays on March 28 2017.
 As a consequence Hamilton Island has now been removed from the top 20 summary to be replaced by Proserpine.
 This is unlikely to be sustained.
 It also results in some big monthly growth numbers for Mackay and Townsville compared to last year.

-The earlier Easter looks to have bumped up the national March numbers around 2-3%.
+The earlier Easter looks to have bumped up the national March growth numbers around 2-3%.
 A comparison of annual top 20 growth performance (ex Proserpine):

 Meanwhile Cairns has reverted below the mean:

-The largest airports at Sydney and Melbourne above the national average is a consequence of their position as the largest international gateways:
+The largest airports at Sydney and Melbourne above the national average is mostly a consequence of their position as the largest international gateways: